OmarElgammal1/Train-Booking-App/README.md

 ## Instructions

-> Before attempting to work on anything, download the required packages first via the following command:
+1. Before attempting to work on anything, download the required packages first via the following command:
 > ```bash
 > python -m pip install -r requirements.txt
 > ```

+2. Run TrainBooking.sql on your server to create the database
+3. Enter your server name instead of "YOUR_SERVER_NAME" in GUI/connect.py line 10
+4. Run app.py